-Our monthly Liberty Forums consist of debates, panel discussions, and lectures on a wide array of topics centered on the institutions, understanding, and practice of responsible liberty in Hungary.
+Our Liberty Forums consist of debates, panel discussions, and lectures on a wide array of topics centered on the institutions, understanding, and practice of responsible liberty in Hungary.

 Past Liberty Forums

 What is Liberalism?
 And do we want it?
 (January 27, 2015)

 A panel discussion hosted by the Common Sense Society at Centrál Kávéház on January 27, featuring speakers M. André Goodfriend, the Deputy Chief of Mission at the United States Embassy, András Lánczi, Chairman of the Board of Trustees at the Századvég Foundation, and Marion Smith, President of the Common Sense Society and Executive Director of the Victims of Communism Memorial Foundation in Washington, D.C.

 Parliamentary Elections 2014: Electoral Tactics Under New Rules (March 6, 2014)

 New rules of the game, an expanded electorate, heightened international media attention and less than 50 days left until election day in Hungary.
 How are parties adjusting their campaign strategies to win the hearts and minds of Hungarians the majority of whom remain skeptical or undecided about their choices?
 Our electoral panel addressed major themes in the current campaign and assess the political playbooks of the various parties.
 The event was co-hosted with the Central European Policy Centre.

 Public Corruption and the Role of the Judiciary: A Discussion with Judge Edith Jones (June 27, 2013)

 Corruption is the enemy of the public good, but the inevitable product of human failings.
 What can the judiciary, especially in self-governing societies, do to root out and deter corruption?
 Judge Jones discussed the answers found in the U.S. Constitution and in recent cases that have come to her court and other courts in the United States.